CalliStef/Callista-Lucia/docs/ui-components/ui-components.md

 ---

 ## Task 2.1 - Entering Text
-**1.** Click on the T icon on the navigation menu above our workspace.
-This is the Text tool and will turn blue once selected, as shown below.
+**1.** _Click_ on the "T" icon on the **Navigation Menu** above our workspace.
+This is the **Text** tool and will turn blue once selected, as shown below.
 You should also notice your cursor turning into a cross-hair shape, rather than an arrow.

 <div align="center">
 <img src="https://github.com/CalliStef/Callista-Lucia/blob/gh-pages/assets/images/task2.1_img1.png?raw=true" width="450" />
 </div>
 <br>

-**2.** Click anywhere inside the “Login” frame.
+**2.** _Click_ anywhere inside the “Login” frame.
 This will paste your text box into the frame.
-You can check you have done this correctly by looking on the Layers Panel on the left-hand side and seeing your Login frame have a new Text box indented below it.
+You can check you have done this correctly by looking on the **Layers Panel** on the left-hand side and seeing your "Login" frame have a new **Text Layer** indented below it.

 <div align="center">
 <img src="https://github.com/CalliStef/Callista-Lucia/blob/gh-pages/assets/images/task2.1_img2.png?raw=true" width="500" />